Brake Service & Repair in South Salt Lake, UT

 Ready for Quality Auto Repair?

-Contact Scott's Auto and Clutch today for honest service and expert repairs.
+Contact Scott's Auto & Clutch Repair today for honest service and expert repairs.

 144 W Crystal Ave, South Salt Lake, UT 84115